How did your band choose the name “The Storytellers”?

 What instruments do you use most with the band?

 I like to perform on my Fender Precision bass.
-It’s the standard go-to bass for most bands.
+It’s the standard go-to bass for many bands.
 It’s unusual to use it for the type of music we play but it is a punchy sounding bass that allows me to find my groove among everything else that’s going on.
 I also use an acoustic Fender bass for smaller gigs or if I’m playing duets or trios.
 It has a wonderful folky sound.
 I sometimes perform with a Hofner bass violin, which is the same bass Paul McCartney uses.
 It’s very melodic and has a lot of treble in the voice.
 One day, though, I’ll get a big standup bass and learn how to play it.
-Traditional folk venues are very stodgy about tradition and frown upon any folkish band not using traditional instrumentation.
+Traditional bluegrass venues and festivals can be very stodgy about tradition and frown upon any bluegrass band not using traditional instrumentation.

 What are your musical goals?